 Kerry writes: I grew up on the East Coast, lived for eleven years in a tiny ski town in Colorado and five years ago moved to the North Bay area of California.
 My westward migration opened my mind more and more, the closer I got to the Pacific.
 We settled in a small progressive town about an hour north of San Francisco in Sonoma County.
 The weather, beautiful coast, foods, and free-spirited lifestyle still feel like I’m on a long vacation.
 The biggest change is that all of the things in my life that were once considered “different” or “alternative,” were very much the norm here.
 There are three Waldorf schools in town and, for a Waldorf teacher, this is really nice.
 Yes, for the job opportunities and to send my own child to one of these fine schools–but also because I was tired of being asked, “A Waldorf teacher?
 Like the salad?”
 Yes, like the salad.

 Speaking of salads, this area boasts hundreds of small organic farms that supply most of the restaurants.
 A Waldorf salad in this town would sound something like this: heritage black walnuts, biodynamic grapes, backyard grown organic celery, old growth local organic apples- you get the picture.
 This was great, but I would notice that when I was out at a restaurant, some people would need more than this kind of norm.
 More, as in: “Is it Gluten free?”
 “Is it Paleo?”
 “Where was this carrot grown?”
 “Are the herbs in that vegan burger organic?”
 “Dairy free, soy free, nut free?”
 Gee whiz, don’t the folks around here know how good they have it?!
-This scenario–that takes place every day here–can be best reflected in this hilarious clip from the show “Portlandia.”
-If you have a minute, please do yourself a favor and watch before reading on.

 A year ago, I became a mother to my sweet son.
 Stepping into this new role is equally as amazing as it is intimidating.
 With years in my pocket as an early childhood teacher, I had ideas about how to raise my child in a respectful, nurturing and holistic way.
 And, this town was the perfect place to practice this mindful mothering path.
 The first few months my baby was dressed in organic cotton, swaddled in plant-dyed silk and rested upon a lambs wool when not in our arms.
 Breastfeeding became the perfect inspiration for the uber-nourished-mama-diet: nettles for iron; fermented foods to build baby’s digestive flora; local organic fruits and veggies in season; and superfoods like chia seeds and goji berries.
 When my son began to eat solid foods, I bought organic grains and ground them myself with an old fashioned, hand crank grinder.
 He eats the freshest local biodynamic produce, and a few weeks ago we bought into a cow share for raw milk.
 We actually were asked to come and meet the cow (Delilah) and her calf before we were offered a share.
 I grew up eating Lipton’s chicken noodle soup packets (just add water); now I’m becoming more like a cross between Chef Alice Waters and Ma Ingalls.